The History and Evolution of Wall Skirting in Interior Design

 Regular Cleaning: Dust or vacuum wall skirting regularly to remove dirt, dust, and debris that may accumulate along the baseboards.
 Use a soft-bristled brush attachment on your vacuum cleaner or a microfiber cloth to gently wipe down the surface of the skirting.

-Avoid Harsh Chemicals: When cleaning wall skirting, avoid using harsh chemicals or abrasive cleaners that may damage the finish or material.
+Avoid Harsh Chemicals: When cleaning skirting, avoid using harsh chemicals or abrasive cleaners that may damage the finish or material.
 Instead, use a mild detergent solution and warm water to gently clean the surface.
 Test any cleaning solution on a small, inconspicuous area of the skirting first to ensure compatibility.

-Address Spills Promptly: If spills or stains occur on the wall skirting, address them promptly to prevent them from setting into the material.
+Address Spills Promptly: If spills or stains occur on the skirting, address them promptly to prevent them from setting into the material.
 Use a damp cloth or sponge with mild soap to gently blot the affected area.
 Avoid scrubbing vigorously, as this may damage the finish or paint.

 Repair Damage Promptly: Inspect wall skirting regularly for signs of damage, such as scratches, dents, or chipped paint.
 Repair any damage promptly to prevent it from worsening over time.
 For minor scratches or dents, consider using wood filler or putty to fill in the damaged area before sanding and repainting or refinishing.

 Seal Gaps and Joints: Check for gaps or joints between the wall skirting and the walls or floors.
 Use caulk or sealant to fill in any gaps or joints to prevent dust, dirt, or insects from accumulating behind the skirting.
-This also helps improve the insulation and soundproofing properties of the wall skirting.
+This also helps improve the insulation and soundproofing properties of the skirting.

 Protect Against Moisture: In areas prone to moisture, such as bathrooms or kitchens, take extra precautions to protect wall skirting against water damage.
 Ensure that the skirting is properly sealed and painted or finished to repel moisture.
 Consider installing waterproof sealant along the bottom edge of the skirting to create a barrier against moisture infiltration.